top of page

 Application requirements include:

-• List any high school courses you have taken or are currently taking related to careers in science, technology, engineering, arts and math (STEAM), business or underrepresented trades
+• List any high school courses you have taken or are currently taking related to careers in science, technology, engineering, arts and math (STEAM), business or uncommon program of study

 • a transcript of your most recent high school marks and proof of current enrolment in Grade 12 [photocopies are acceptable]